 Wolf packs have a male and female alpha pair as leaders.
 They get the best of everything–the choice of food (including as much as they want) and the best place to sleep.

 The wolves or dogs below the alpha are quite content to assume their positions.
 In fact, they are relieved to know where they belong, as they do not have to make important decisions or take responsibility.
 When a dog doesn’t know who is in charge, she can become aggressive, barky, clingy and destructive.

 When you are the pack leader, training is simple.
 Your dog wants to obey you.
-This dog training system by Doggie Dan uses this principle.
+This is one of the 5 simple principles taught by the Doggy Dan dog training system .

 Improve Your Dog’s Behavior

 Good canine behavior does not happen by itself.
 No matter how sweet your puppy is when you get her, she will need some dog behavior modification as she matures!